Philippine House Special Committee on Bicol Recovery and Economic Development

 The Philippine House Special Committee on Bicol Recovery and Economic Development is a special committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on the policies and programs to promote and enhance the development of the Bicol region including developmental projects, care programs and the Bicol river basin project.

-Members, 18th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant.